-In 2014, the atmospheric concentration of CO2 in the global atmosphere approached 400 parts per million by volume (ppmv).
+The concentration of CO_2 in the global atmosphere exceeded 400 parts per million by volume (ppmv) in 2017.
 This is an increase of approximately 130 ppmv from pre-industrial levels, or almost 50%.
-The official measurements of atmospheric CO2 concentrations are recorded at Mauna Loa, Hawaii.measuring station, activated in 1958.
+The official measurements of atmospheric CO_2 concentrations are recorded at Mauna Loa, Hawaii. measuring station, activated in 1958.
 Earlier measurements are available from a number of sources.
-Some of these sources suggest that CO2 concentrations have been higher than the current levels during the period when the measurements were taken.
+Some of these sources suggest that CO_2 concentrations have been higher than the current levels during the period when the measurements were taken.
 Others question the accuracy of these earlier measurements.